1977 Angolan coup attempt

 The 1977 Angolan coup d'état attempt was a failed attempt by the Angolan interior minister Nito Alves to overthrow the government of Agostinho Neto.
-It took place on May 27.
+It took place on 27 May.

 Background

 By the late 1970s, Alves had become a powerful member of the government and the People's Movement for the Liberation of Angola (MPLA).
 He had successfully put down Daniel Chipenda's Eastern Revolt and the Active Revolt during the War of Independence.
 By 1975, factionalism within the MPLA had become a major challenge to Neto's power and so Neto gave Alves the task of once again clamping down on dissent.
 Alves shut down the Cabral and Henda Committees and expanded his influence within the MPLA through his control of the nation's newspapers and state-run television.
 He visited the Soviet Union in October 1976, and may have obtained Soviet support for a coup against Neto.
 By the time he returned, Neto had grown suspicious of Alves' growing power and sought to neutralize him and his followers.
 Neto called a plenum meeting of the Central Committee of the MPLA.
 There, he formally designated the party as Marxist–Leninist, abolished the Interior Ministry, and established a Commission of Enquiry.
 Neto used the commission to target the Nitistas with accusations of fractionism, and ordered the commission to issue a report of its findings in March 1977.
-Alves and Chief of Staff José Van-Dunem, his political ally, began planning a coup d'état against Neto.
+Alves and Chief of Staff José Jacinto Van-Dúnem, his political ally, began planning a coup d'état against Neto.

-Alves and Van-Dunem planned to arrest Neto on May 21 before he arrived at a meeting of the Central Committee and before the Commission of Enquiry released its report on the activities of the Nitistas.
+Alves and Van-Dunem planned to arrest Neto on 21 May before he arrived at a meeting of the Central Committee and before the Commission of Enquiry released its report on the activities of the Nitistas.
 However, the MPLA changed the location of the meeting shortly before its scheduled start, throwing the plotters' plans into disarray.
 Alves attended the meeting and faced the commission anyway.
 The commission released its report, accusing him of fractionism.
 Alves fought back, denouncing Neto for not aligning Angola with the Soviet Union.
 After twelve hours of debate, the party voted 26 to 6 to dismiss Alves and Van-Dunem from their positions.